GregYannes/SOb/README.md

 ### Old Problems ###

 Unfortunately, neither objects nor UDTs achieve the outcome above!
 Every object requires users to install an extra class module, and ["classes are a pain"][obj_cons] to develop.
 Furthermore, their absence can derail compilation, unless other modules inefficiently resort to [late-binding][vb_bind].
-But if object are painful, then ["UDTs are _notoriously_ problematic"][udt_cons].
+But if objects are painful, then ["UDTs are _notoriously_ problematic"][udt_cons].

 While UDTs are generally [siloed][udt_silo] within your module, their fields are still [vulnerable to editing][udt_tamp].
 You cannot pass them to placeholders like [`Variant`][udt_pass_var] or [`Object`][udt_pass_obj], nor can you store them within a [`Collection`][udt_pass_clx] or (on Windows) a [`Dictionary`][udt_pass_dix].
 To avoid burdening users with [prohibitive setup][udt_dll], developers have often resorted to [convoluted][udt_hack_prg] [hacks][udt_hack_srl]!